Graham Windham: Programs and services

-Graham Windham provides services to over 4,500 children and families affected by abuse and neglect in New York City's low-income neighborhoods.
+Graham Windham provides services to more than 4,500 children and families affected by abuse and neglect in New York City's low-income neighborhoods.
 Their programs include family foster care, adoption, child abuse prevention through family strengthening and parenting programs, behavioral supports, after-school and youth development, college and career access and support, and mental health services.
 They provide services across 13 sites in Brooklyn, the Bronx, Harlem, and Westchester County.
-In Westchester, they operate The Graham School, a residential school providing comprehensive and individualized academic and therapeutic supports for students who have struggled in other settings.
+In Westchester, they operate The Graham School, a residential school providing comprehensive and individualized academic and therapeutic support for students who have struggled in other settings.

 Graham SLAM

 Graham SLAM (Support, Lead, Achieve, and Model) is a Graham Windham program that offers participants support until the age of 25 – even if they are no longer part of the child welfare system.
 The program coaches and guides children and adolescents in the foster care or juvenile justice systems (or at risk of entering the system) through high school, college or vocational school, and their search for a living-wage career.

-As of 2016, around 200 young people participate in Graham SLAM, and Graham Windham estimated that expanding services to 1,000 individuals would be possible at a cost of an additional $6 million.
+As of 2016, around 200 young people participate in Graham SLAM.
+Graham Windham estimated that expanding services to 1,000 individuals would be possible at a cost of an additional $6 million.